Ritikakumari1234/PrecisionRobotControl-Verilog/README.md

 The top-level module brings everything together.
 It feeds the sensor's data into the FSM, and the FSM controls the motor based on its internal states.

 #### How to Run the Project
-###### Compile the Verilog Files:
-Using Icarus Verilog, compile the testbench and all necessary modules:
+###### Compile the Verilog Files: Using Icarus Verilog, compile the testbench and all necessary modules:
               iverilog -o robot_control ./tb/RobotTop_tb.v ./src/RobotTop.v ./src/Sensor.v
               ./src/MotorControl.v ./src/RobotControl.v
-###### Run the Simulation:
-Use vvp to execute the compiled design:
+###### Run the Simulation:Use vvp to execute the compiled design:
                          vvp robot_control
-###### View the Waveform:
-Open the .vcd file using GTKWave to visualize the signals and analyze the system:
+###### View the Waveform:Open the .vcd file using GTKWave to visualize the signals and analyze the system:
                            gtkwave ./waveforms/robot_control.vcd